Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: The Pianist Transformer Framework

 A key challenge for practical application is that raw model outputs, with timings in absolute milliseconds, lack compatibility with standard music software.
 These performances do not align with the metrical grid of a Digital Audio Workstation (DAW), hindering editability.
 To bridge this gap between AI generation and modern music production workflows, we introduce a novel post-processing algorithm, Expressive Tempo Mapping.

-This algorithm, detailed in Appendix \ref{sec:appendix_tempo_mapping}, intelligently translates the performance's expressive timing deviations into a dynamic tempo map.
+This algorithm, detailed in Appendix \ref{sec:appendix_tempo_mapping}, translates the performance's expressive timing deviations into a dynamic tempo curve.
 It then realigns all note and pedal events to a musical grid governed by this new tempo curve.
-The process preserves the sonic nuance of the generated performance while restoring the structural alignment essential for editing and integration.
+The process preserves the expressive nuances of the generated performance while restoring the structural alignment essential for editing.
 The final output is a MIDI file that is both musically expressive and fully editable in any standard DAW.